Bernhard Grzimek: Wildlife conservation and other activities

 In 1951 Grzimek and his son Michael made their first trip to Africa.
 Although there was no intention to collect any animals for the zoo, he received three chimpanzees from private sellers.
 Word spread and other animals were offered and they took back a number of them with the sixteen-year-old Michael taking them aboard a steamer to Hamburg.
 When Michael reached Hamburg he was quite sick and needed to be hospitalized.
 In 1952 he visited South America.
 He visited Rancho Grande and in 1953 he revisited and stayed with Ernst Schäfer.
 He was asked by the Venezuelan government for advice on setting up a zoo in Caracas.

 In 1954 he founded the stock photography agency Okapia, which specializes in science, animals and nature.
 It was later managed by Michael and his wife Erika.
 Still later it was managed by Christian Bernhard Grzimek, Bernhard's grandson.

 Grzimek is significant for the conservation work he undertook in the Serengeti.
+The Grzimek's considered the relocation of the Masai herders as essential for their idea of preserving the wildlife.
 He spent several years studying its wildlife there alongside his son Michael, especially on observation and counts of large scale annual migrations.
 The documentary film Serengeti Shall Not Die was written and directed by Bernard and Michael Grzimek with footage shot by Alan Root (who replaced the German photographer Richard Graf who Grzimek had initially hired) and Hermann Gimbel.
 It won the Academy Award for Documentary Feature in 1959.

 The Zebra-patterned Do 27B-2 used by Bernhard and his son Michael.

 On January 10, 1959, Michael was killed in an air crash over Ngorongoro crater while flying the Dornier Do 27 (registered as D-ENTE) possibly due to a collision with a Rüppell's griffon vulture.
 Grzimek wrote a best-selling book, Serengeti Shall Not Die, which first appeared in German in 1959 and later in 20 other languages.
 Its popularity was key in driving the creation of the Serengeti National Park.
 In the book he prophesied: